psilore/psiloc/bio/erik_emmerfors.md

 ### **Senior DevOps & Systems Consultant | Extrapreneur**

+> [!IMPORTANT]
+> I am not allowed to give to much appraisal, I am going to that anyway!
+> Thank you @peter, @cecilia, @rickard and @agnes, I would not have found you, thank you for finding me

 _2022 – Present_

 > Lead Consultant architecting unified infrastructure suites and driving automation strategies for major Swedish industrial and retail clients.